What is the Red Peeling Oil?

 How is it different to The Yellow Peeling Oil?

-Although it contains exactly the same mixture of acids as the YPO.
-The concentration and percentage of acids are slightly higher, resulting in a much deeper peel.
-It is most ideal for those with tough, hard to peel skin or those with pigmentation that rests deeper in the epidermal layers of the skin.
-If you have a particular skin condition, such as eczema or dermatitis, we would advise consulting with your dermatologist before using.
+Although it contains exactly the same mixture of acids as the YPO, the concentration and percentages of the acids are slightly higher, resulting in a much deeper peel.
+It is ideal for those with tough, hard to peel skin or those with pigmentation that rests deep in the epidermal layers of the skin.
+If you have a particular skin condition, such as eczema or dermatitis, we'd advise consulting with your dermatologist before using.

 What is in the Red Peeling Oil?